 It’s your choice

 In every relationship, you weigh the pros and cons and decide whether or not to take a chance on someone.
 I don’t pretend to have the answer to every budding relationship.
 Actually, I’ve found that every relationship is different and unique.
-In the end, it’s up to you to decide what you can and can’t handle.
+Ultimately, it’s up to you to decide what you can and can’t handle.
 But my only advice is to look at the person as a whole, complex, flawed human being rather than just someone who struggles with porn.

 Why This Matters

-We’re here to fight for love, and give it a real chance.
+We’re here to fight for love and give it a real chance.
 After all, real people aren’t perfect, but they are all different.
 And unlike the repeated “storylines” of abuse that are shown all too often in mainstream porn, no two people and no two love stories are alike.
 Porn is monotonous, people aren’t.
 Choose people, and if you’re willing and ready, give love a chance to outlast and outlive porn.

 We believe in love, not shame.
 Fight for it with us, whatever that may look like to your individual journey.